-Foreign Trade Policy (FTP) for 2015-2020, the imports of silica sands (processed (white), processed (brown) & other) will subject to Plant quarantine (Regulation of imports into India) Order, 2003.
-Quartz (lump & powder), quartzite (lump & powder) & flint are free as per import policy 2015-20.
-The export of silica sand (processed (white), processed (brown) & other) is permitted under licence.
-However, the exports of river sand to Maldives under bilateral agreements between Government of India and Government of the Republic of Maldives are permitted, subject to 'No Objection Certificate' by CAPEXIL within the annual ceiling of 2, 2.5 & 3 lakh metric tonnes for the years 2014-15, 2015-16 and 2016-17, respectively.
+Under Foreign Trade Policy (FTP) for 2015-2020, the imports of silica sands processed (white), processed (brown) & other will subject to Plant Quarantine (Regulation of imports into India) Order, 2003.
+Quartz (lump & powder), quartzite (lump & powder) & flint are free as per Import Policy 2015-20.
+The export of silica sand processed (white), processed (brown) & other is permitted under licence.
+However, the exports of river sand to Maldives under bilateral agreements between Government of India and Government of the Republic of Maldives are permitted, subject to 'No Objection Certificate' by CAPEXIL within the annual ceiling of 2 lakh tonnes for the years 2019-20.